 Everyone should have a reliable insurance provider that is unlikely to increase rates after canceling a claim.
 There are a number of reputable options but no one best choice for everyone.
 The smartest thing to do when trying to find good car insurance is to shop around and compare coverage and car insurance rates.
 Our quote comparison tool can get you started on that.
 You can also call our team at (844) 246-8209 for personalized car insurance quotes.

 #1 Progressive: Best For High-Risk Drivers

 Progressive discount options include the SnapshotⓇ safe driving app, a deductible savings bank, and policy bundling.
-The company holds an A- rating with the Better Business Bureau (BBB) and reliably pays out customer claims.
+The company is not currently rated by the Better Business Bureau (BBB), but reliably pays out customer claims.
 If you take the time to explore policy options, you’ll likely find a Progressive rate that is both comprehensive and inexpensive.

 Read our full Progressive auto insurance review to learn more.

 You can only sign up for USAA car insurance coverage if you or a family member serves or has served in the United States military.
 If that applies to you, USAA is a great choice for car insurance.
 USAA has some of the lowest prices and highest customer satisfaction ratings in the industry.